 He was the Executive Vice President of The NBC Agency in New York, and a member of the NBC Universal Marketing Council, he was responsible for promoting a wide variety of NBC Universal content including all NBC News and MSNBC cable programs, “Saturday Night Live,” “Late Night with Conan O’Brien,” “Last Call with Carson Daly,” and a number of Universal Media syndicated programs and NBC Universal specials, and the co-executive producer of “NBC In-Flight,” and “NBC on TED” for United Airlines.
 He was the driving force behind the “NBC News: America’s News Leader” campaign, which helped define the brand of the News division for more than 10 years and was the first producer/director of “SNL Backstage” on NBC.COM In addition, Frank was a principal in the deal between NBC Universal and Proctor & Gamble that launched “Petside.com.” a web destination catering to the 40 billion dollar pet industry.

 Frank received the TV Week Magazine/PROMAX-BDA “Campaign of Distinction” award, was inducted into the PROMAX “Hall of Fame,” and named a “Brand Builder of the Year” by Broadcasting & Cable and Multichannel News Magazines.
 Frank is also named in the 60th Diamond Anniversary Edition of “Who’s Who in America,” and is a 3-time Daytime Emmy nominee in the category of Original Song Composition, as well as an Emmy Nominee in the category of News Promotional Announcement.
 He headed the promotion of the transition between NBC Nightly News anchors, Tom Brokaw and Brian Williams, and the transition between Today show hosts Meredith Vieira and Katie Couric.
 He also oversaw the promotional launch of the 4th hour of “Today on NBC.”
 Frank also oversaw the promotion and marketing of the launch of MSNBC, the 24-hour cable and internet joint venture between NBC News and Microsoft, spearheading the “It’s Time to Get Connected” branding.

-and was a senior producer and music director of NBC’s “Concert for Hurricane Relief” which yielded 50 million dollars in aid for the victims of Katrina.
+Frank was also senior producer and music director of NBC’s “Concert for Hurricane Relief” which yielded 50 million dollars in aid for the victims of Katrina.